natepisarski/HumDrum/MAP.md

 ## Operations
 Operations is the wing of the HumDrum library pertaining to IO, or some very particular task.

+### ObjectBuilder
+ObjectBuilder allows you to dynamically create a Factory that can dynamically generate objects from any given number of constructors.

 ### Database
  Database contains classes and features used for dealing with a database as native objects.